kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Abjuration</summary>
     Abjuration is a school of magic which specializes in protective magic.
 In general this type of magic is used to keep things out,  preventing things from appearing and getting rid of those that already have.
-You have Expertise on checks to recall lore about phenomena associated with Abjuration magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Abjuration magic.
     <details>
       <summary>Apotropaic Magic</summary>
       The creation of protective symbols, objects and even gestures intended to turn away harm or evil influences, as in deflecting misfortune or averting the evil eye.
 As an expert in this field, you would recognize such practices and would be able to make an educated guess whether they actually ward against something, or just made out of vague superstition or out of tradition.
 In addition you can make a limited number of such symbols.
 Not yet available.